-CMA would like to thank those who attended the 2019 Annual Conference and 20th Annual Industry Awards.
-This year’s events consisted of four main components: the China Regulatory and Supply Chain Seminar, the Annual Conference, the Pre-Dinner Networking Reception and the 20th Annual Industry Awards Dinner.
+CMA would like to thank those who attended the 2020 Annual Conference and 21st Annual Industry Awards, which was held in February 2021.
+This year’s events consisted of three main components: the Annual Conference, the Pre-Dinner Networking Reception and the 21st Annual Industry Awards Dinner.

-We would like to thank our speakers, sponsors and exhibitors for helping to make these events possible each year, with a special thank you to TSI Pharmaceuticals, sponsor of the China Seminar, Swisse our main Conference sponsor and Ferngrove Pharmaceuticals who sponsored the Industry Awards Dinner.
+We would like to thank our speakers, sponsors and exhibitors for helping to make these events possible each year, with a special thank you to Swisse our main Conference sponsor and Ferngrove Pharmaceuticals who sponsored the Industry Awards Dinner.

 The CMA team is proud to share a snapshot report of our latest, successful conference.

-This was the first year CMA launched the Conference Program via a mobile Conference App.
-We would like to thank the vast majority of our 220 delegates who downloaded and engaged with the app over the conference day.
+For the second year running CMA transitioned to an online experience for delegates utilising a mobile Conference App.
+We would like to thank the vast majority of our 200 delegates who downloaded and engaged with the app over the conference day.
 We are excited to continue to grow the app to be a bigger and better part of our delegate’s conference experience in the years to come.

-The CMA 2019 conference, A World of Opportunities was well-received by audiences.
+The 2020 conference, Resilience and Championing Change was well-received by audiences.
 Thank you to all of our speakers who inspired and engaged our conference delegates.

 Sponsors, Exhibitors and Prizes

 CMA would like to extend our thanks and appreciation to the sponsors, supporters and exhibitors who make our events possible each year.
 The 2021 conference welcomed 16 exhibitors, along with an espresso coffee cart thanks to our sponsor ADM.

 We would like to congratulate the winners of the Passport Competition, and thank Insurance Made Easy, Sesnsient and Network Nutrition/IMCD for providing additional prizes.